 Are you worried about what commercial deodorants might be doing to your health?
 Personally, I haven’t used one for years.

-I prefer either zinc paste or baking soda.
+I prefer either zinc oxide paste or baking soda.

-To neutralize body odor and absorb perspiration, mix baking soda with cornstarch to a ratio of 1-to-1.
+To neutralize body odor and absorb perspiration, mix baking soda and cornstarch in equal parts.
 To apply, pick up on a cotton ball or an old shaving brush and dab under your arms.
-It will keep you smelling fresh, and there’ll be no sweat stains on your shirt.
+It will keep you smelling fresh, and there’ll be no sweat stains on your clothes.

 This also works well as a foot deodorant if you suffer from sweaty feet.